yunusefendi52/quran_app/README.md

 - Bookmark ayat
 - And some basic features

-There is still so much to improve (playing audio, ayat of the day, etc) if you want to contribute whether it's a feature or a bug you can send a Pull Request, maybe I can check it out
+There is still so much to improve (playing audio, ayah for today, etc) if you want to contribute whether it's a feature or a bug you can send a Pull Request, maybe I can check it out

 ## Screenshot (Dark theme)
 <p float="left">